cybroslabs/ouro-api-shared/gen/markdown/service-system-apiservice.md

 ## GetLicenseRequestCode

-The method returns the license request code if the license is not set.
-Otherwise it returns empty string.
+Retrieves the license request code for the system.
+This code is used to generate a license for air-gapped installations.
+Returns an empty string if a valid license is already installed.

 ```proto
 GetLicenseRequestCode() returns (google.protobuf.StringValue)